• Skip to primary navigation

 • Return the lamb shank meat back to the dutch oven.

 • Remove lamb from soup with a slotted spoon and use two forks to shred the shanks.
-Place back into cast iron.
+Place back into cast iron and stir well.

 Nutrition